 - 7 Culture

-Located near the tail of the Vale Nebula the Ionian Star Cluster, sometimes refereed to as the Ionian Cluster or Ionian Sector, is the heartland of the Ionian League and the birthplace of Ionian culture.
+Located at the heart of the Eastward Rim, the Ionian Star Cluster, sometimes refereed to as the Ionian Cluster or Ionian Sector, is the heartland of the Ionian League and the birthplace of Ionian culture.
 The Ionian Star Cluster stretches roughly 200 light years in diameter according to the pre-determined borders of the Ionian League.
 The Ionian Cluster can be split into four different sub-regions; the Adraedies Gap at its centre, the Pagathar Expanse to the north, the Baqqiri Marches to the south and the Trillian Badlands to the west.
-The star cluster itself borders the Empyrean See to the far west, and would have surely been conquered early in its history had it not been for the film of dense nebula, asteroid fields and other astral debris known as the Ihala Spiral, acting as the clusters westward boarder as it curves from north to south.
-The Empire of Gaennan borders the cluster to its far south, and for much of Ionian history has been their prime adversary.
+The star cluster itself borders the Empyrean See to the west, separated by a film of dense nebula, asteroid fields and other astral debris known as the Ihala Spiral, acting as the clusters westward boarder as it curves from north to south.
+The Empire of Gaennan borders the cluster to its south, and the Gulf of Aspisi to the north.
 Located at the clusters metaphorical heart is the Ionia Star System, within which sits the seat of the Ionian government; the glittering world of Foslara.

-According to popular conjecture the Ionain Star Cluster owes its vast territories and inhabitable worlds to the ancient Pre-Ionic Civilization that terraformed numerous worlds in the Ionian Cluster and adjacent regions of space between 6 to 13 millennia ago.
-The Pre-Ionic Civilization have in recent years become a focus of the Ionian Historical Society, which frequently embarks on expeditions and excavations on a number of worlds throughout the star cluster searching for their ancient relics.
+According to popular belief the Ionain Star Cluster owes its vast territories and habitable worlds to the ancient Pre-Ionic Civilization.
+The Pre-Ionic Civilization have in recent years become a focus of the Ionian Historical Society.
 Their artifacts and ruins can be found throughout the Ionian Cluster, from Foslara to Ilios.
-They have become a major tourist attraction for the Ionian League, who have established a number of museums and natural historical sites across the cluster to serve as tourist attractions.
+They have become a major tourist attraction for the Ionian League, who have established a number of museums and natural historical sites across the cluster to fuel its tourist industry.

 Main Article – Cronus Rift

 The Cronus Rift is a large expanse of space located in the centre of the Kosean Belt.
-Known as “Little Ionia” it is an expanse of space that stretches roughly 250 light years in diameter, populated with semi-autonomous Ionian colonies and member worlds.
-Numerous corporations have established corporate colonies in the Rift, from mining colonies to agri-worlds producing goods to be sold back in the Ionian Cluster.
-As such, shipping lanes and trade routes are often protected by private security in tandem with the Ionian Navy, this factor has lead a the rising sudo-autonomy of many Ionian mega-corporations, and has started a long lasting debate within the Ionian Parliament as to whether corporations should be accepted as political entities in their own right, or whether to curb their influence and have them remain under the jurisdiction of the Commerce Council.
+Known as “Little Ionia” it is an expanse of space that stretches roughly 250 light years in diameter, populated with numerous Ionian colonies and member worlds.
+A number of corporations have established their own corporate colonies in the Rift, from mining colonies and agri-worlds, producing goods to be sold back in the Ionia Cluster.
+As such, shipping lanes and trade routes are often protected by private security in tandem with the Unified Ionian Navy.
+This factor has lead to a the rising sudo-autonomy among a select few Ionian mega-corporations, and has started a long lasting debate within the Ionian Parliament as to whether corporations should be accepted as political entities in their own right and thus permitted a seat in parliament, or whether to curb their influence and have them remain under the jurisdiction of the government.

 Since its colonization in 3187, Pelidion has become the economical heart of the region as the site of the aptly named Pelidion Gate.
-Overseen by the Pelidion League, the colony has flourished under its rule since 3217.
-Pelidion was the first Ionian colony to gain complete autonomy and representation in the Ionian Parliament, which caused a complete re-write of the Ionian colonization policy after its automation was gained in the early 3200’s.
+Overseen by the Pelidion League, the colony has flourished under its rule since 3283.
+Pelidion was the first Ionian colony to gain complete autonomy and representation in the Ionian Parliament after the Cronian Insurrections, which caused a complete re-write of the Ionian colonization policy after its automation was gained in the mid-3200’s.
 Since then Pelidion has become a hot-bed for entrepreneurs looking to make their way in the Rift.
-One of the oldest corporations in the Cronus Rift is based out of Pelidion; Planetary Genisis.
+Planetary Genesis, one of the oldest corporations in the Cronus Rift is based out of Pelidion.
 They have been instrumental in the growth of the Rift since the opening of the Pelidion Gate, charting shipping lanes and terraforming potential colony worlds.

 Main Article – Helligus Reaches